 On Cue Billiards, 8308 Parkway Dr, La Mesa, CA 91942 | Phone: (619) 463-8759

-OnCue is a prime hotspot for many BCA and APA league players.
-This bustling venue boasts numerous Brunswick 9-foot pool tables, a snooker table, three Diamond 7-foot tables (also known as bar boxes), and a rarely-used 3-ball cushion table—often serving as a resting spot for players’ valued pool gear.
-OnCue also attracts the city’s elite Filipino players with its 9-foot tables featuring Thai Pockets, known for their notably tight pockets that up the game’s challenge, precisely what some of the town’s top Filipino players seek.
+OnCue stands as a central hub for many BCA and APA league players.
+The venue is well-equipped with numerous Brunswick 9-foot pool tables, a snooker table, three Diamond 7-foot tables (also known as bar boxes), and a seldom-used 3-ball cushion table, typically utilized as a holding area for players’ essential gear.
+Additionally, OnCue is a favorite among the city’s top Filipino players, who favor the 9-foot tables equipped with Thai Pockets for their notably tight pockets , adding an extra layer of challenge to the game.

 2. O Billiards Cafe